Myself5/vinter/README.md

   * `report-results.py`: Script for analyzing output from the testing pipeline.
 * `vinter_rust/`: A reimplementation of Vinter in Rust, with the intention of improved performance and to provide a clean base for future extensions.
+  * `vinter_report/`: The "Trace Analyzer" and "Trace Reader" components
   * `vinter_trace/`: The "Tracer" component of Vinter.
   * `vinter_trace2img/`: The "Crash Image Generator" and "Tester" components of Vinter.
 Runs the full testing pipeline.